go-vela/site/content/templates/tutorials/mulitline.md

 ## Sample

-Lets take a look at using a conditional with a variable in a template:
+Let's take a look at using a conditional with a variable in a template:

 ```yaml
 metadata: